USA Baseball Futures Invitational Fan Guide

 - Please be advised that I-540 is a toll road.
 There are no toll booths, all tolls are taken electronically and will be billed via mail.
 If driving a rental vehicle, please inquire about the specific rental company's toll billing procedure.

-There is no cost for parking at Thomas Brooks Park or the National Training Complex
+There is no cost for parking at Middle Creek Park or the National Training Complex

 Prohibited Actions & Items at the National Training Complex: